BristonLowell/BristonLowell/README.md

 ### Hi there, I'm Briston :wave:
-- :telescope: I’m currently working on a [Yard Sale Locator](https://github.com/JoshKPreston/yardsalelocator) with [Josh](https://github.com/JoshKPreston) and [Brig](https://github.com/briglowell) Lowell
+- :telescope: I’m currently working on a [Yard Sale Locator](https://github.com/JoshKPreston/yardsalelocator) with [Josh](https://github.com/JoshKPreston) Preston and [Brig](https://github.com/briglowell) Lowell
 - :seedling: In the process of becoming a Full-Stack Developer at BoiseCodeWorks
 - :zap: Fun fact: I love ALL sports
 ---